eIDs

 for the initial authentication.

-This will add an additional claim, mitid:ct:sid
+This will add two additional claims, mitid:ct:sid

-in the JWT we issue once the user is authenticated.
+, in the JWT we issue once the user is authenticated.

 The mitid:ct:sid